Beach Nourishment and Easements

 Pinellas County Beaches

-Beaches are very dynamic and are constantly changing.
+There are 35 miles of beaches in Pinellas County and 12 miles are regularly nourished by U.S. Army Corps of Engineers and Pinellas County.
 Along undeveloped shorelines, movement is often not detrimental and may go unnoticed.
 However, the changes in beaches along developed shorelines are often very evident and detrimental to beachfront properties.

 Prior to beach nourishment in Pinellas County, many municipalities had thin, non-protective beaches or no beach at all.
 Over successive nourishments, the beaches from Clearwater to St. Pete Beach have been built up with more than 10 million cubic yards of sand.
-The preservation of the beaches is essential in maintaining the quality of life that residents value and which attracts visitors throughout the year.
+The Coastal Management program helps preserve the beaches that are essential in maintaining the quality of life that residents value and which attracts visitors throughout the year.

 An Erosion Control Line (ECL) is a boundary line fixed by the state on a nourished beach dividing private (landward) and public (seaward) property.
 See Florida Statutes, Section 161.191.
 It is typically set at the mean high water line and established before the first nourishment.
 See Florida Statutes, Section 161.161(5).
 The ECL can be found on the erosion control line map.